SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 ANCESTRAL LOCATIONS

-Most of these documents can be considered as primary or secondary.
+Most of these documents can be considered as primary or secondary evidence.
 Primary evidence is usually defined as the best available to prove the fact in question, usually in an original document or record.
 Secondary evidence is in essence all that evidence which is inferior in its origin to primary evidence.
 That does not mean secondary evidence is always in error, but there is a greater chance of error.
 Examples of this type of evidence would be a copy of an original record, or oral testimony of a record’s contents.
 Published genealogies and family histories are also secondary evidence.

 Classifying evidence as either primary or secondary does not tell anything about its accuracy or ultimate value.
 This is especially true of secondary evidence.
 Thus it is always a good idea to ask the following questions: (1) How far removed from the original is it, (when it is a copy)?; (2) What was the reason for the creation of the source which contains this evidence?; and (3) Who was responsible for creating this secondary evidence and what interest did they have in its accuracy?